What is your earliest memory?

 Now if I carry on listing every single tapas dish we had over the course of the next day or so, this is going to be one hell of a long blog post.
 Let’s just say we did it, and the proof is in the pudding, or in this case, in the amazing baked cheesecake from La Vina, our final stop on our tapas marathon.

 Do not miss this place when you need a little sugar pick me up, and don’t leave it too late in the day, as the cheesecakes do sell out, and when they’re gone, you’ll regret it.
 The couple next to us sure did when my mum nabbed the last two slices (yes they serve two slices to a portion, and yes you will want to eat both.
 Alex and I didn’t get a look in).

 I can also very much recommend the prawn skewers from Goiz Argi, three garlicky prawns grilled on a stick, before being smothered in a slightly picante sauce.
-I dare you to stop at just one of those.
-Then there is the most tender octopus you will ever eat at Cuchara San Telmo, another blackboard only bar, or the salty sirloin steak pieces at Gandarias, served rare on top of a slice of bread for catching juices, a spicy padron pepper on top.
+Then there is the most tender octopus you will ever eat at Cuchara San Telmo, another blackboard only bar, or the salty sirloin steak pieces at Gandarias, served rare on a slice of bread, perfect for catching juices.

 Now, I really must give my rumbling stomach a break before I do something stupid, like book the next flight to Bilbao.
 But just before I go, I thought I would share with you some advice that I gave to Mum, before and during our trip, the rules of tapas engagement you may like to call them.